Ask the Experts about Relationships

 Ah, if only there were a simple answer to that question!
 Alas, you’ve asked a very difficult question, one that almost certainly can’t be answered without a good deal more conversation.
 Family history, social skills, communication styles, luck, geography, attraction patterns, and a wide range of other factors can affect whether or not a person is able to meet a compatible partner(s).

 If you and I could sit down together to explore your question, I’d first want to know what kind of dating relationship you would most like to have: sexual or non-sexual? monogamous or non-monogamous? long-term or short-term?
-Click on the links on this page to learn more about some of the varieties of relationship styles.
 I’d then want to ask you about ways in which you’ve tried in the past to build the kind of relationship you are seeking and then explore ways to you might make changes in order to meet your goal.
 For some people, the answer is as simple as putting themselves in social situations in which they are more likely to meet people to whom they are attracted.
 Others need help practicing expressing attraction or asking others out for dates.
 Still others might be successful at getting dates but need help learning how to transition from dating to “relationship.”

 The World Association for Sexual Health defines sexual health as the “…state of physical, emotional, mental and social well-being related to sexuality; it is not merely the absence of disease, dysfunction or infirmity.”
 This definition applies through the lifespan and encompasses the changes in individuals as well as changes in relationships with their partners.
 By definition, when these changes are associated with distress, they are unhealthy.